AGM information and draft minutes 2018

-The AGM will be held in the Guildhall on Wednesday 21 November at 2.30pm.
-The DEI will close at 1pm and reopen following the AGM.
+The AGM was held in the Guildhall on Wednesday 21 November at 2.30pm.

 Final accounts for year ending June 2018 are available here: Annual Report and Financial Statement yr ending 30 June 2018